The Impact of Blue Light at Night and the Benefits of Warm Lighting

 Warm Lighting and Sleep

-Unlike blue light, warm lighting—characterized by lower color temperatures (under 3000K)—does not interfere with melatonin production, allowing the body’s natural circadian rhythm to remain intact.
+Unlike blue light, warm lighting—characterized by lower colour temperatures (under 3000K)—does not interfere with melatonin production, allowing the body’s natural circadian rhythm to remain intact.
 Using warm lighting in the evening can help reduce the time it takes to fall asleep and improve overall sleep quality.

 Reduced Eye Strain